Jullie2024/Cyber-Attack-Map-/README.md

 This geoip attack map visualizer was developed to display network attacks on an organization in real time.
 The data server follows a syslog file, and parses out source IP, destination IP, source port, and destination port.
 The visualizations vary in color based on protocol type.
 [Click here](https://www.youtube.com/watch?v=t8NOJqvydkA) for a demo video

 ## Important information
-This program relies entirely on syslog, and because all appliances format logs differently, you will need to customize the log parsing function(s).
+This program relies entirely on syslog, and because all applications format logs differently, you will need to customize the log parsing function(s).
 If your organization uses a security information and event management system (SIEM), it can probably normalize logs to save you a ton of time writing regex.

 * Send all syslog to SIEM.
 * Use SIEM to normalize logs.